 The New Media Lab offers hourly part time positions (mostly 4-6 hours per week) to Graduate Center students who wish to create digital projects related to their academic research topics or their doctoral dissertation.
 NML managing director Andrea A. Vásquez and an NML Web Developer will meet with you to discuss the project description and work plan.
 (Students who have Grad A fellowships cannot also hold an NML paid position.
 Grad A students may still create digital projects at the Lab and apply for any of the NML awards.)

-Applicants must have worked at the NML (paid or unpaid) for at least three months (a full semester for the Digital Dissertation Award) prior to seeking an award.
+Applicants must have worked, paid or unpaid, at the NML for at least three months (a full semester for the Digital Dissertation Award) prior to seeking an award.
 These awards are provided with the support of an anonymous contribution and will be offered one award, per semester, per student.

 The New Media Lab Digital Dissertation Award

 In an effort to recognize the fundamental changes in the way research is being conducted and the increased acceptance of new digital forms of research and publication in doctoral programs, the New Media Lab has established an award for its students to support the incorporation of a major digital component into the traditional dissertation text format.
 Digital components may take the form of data visualization, text analysis, app creation, interactive websites, or geospatial mapping, among other approaches.
 NML directors will be available to guide prospective applicants and consult with faculty advisors at any stage of the project, either before an application is submitted or at any time thereafter.
 Three $1,000 awards may be given each year from 2013 to 2016.
 New Media Lab Digital Dissertation Award announcement and application form.
 Applicants must have worked at the NML on their projects for at least one semester prior to seeking this award.
 2015 proposals were due on April 13, 2015.
 Awardees will be announced in late spring.